input-output-hk/catalyst-core/src/chain-wallet-libs/bindings/wallet-js/js-test/README.md

 ## Requirements

-Firstly you need to build a wasm package using the following commands
+Firstly you need to build a wasm package from ancestor directory using the following commands

 ```
 cd ..
-wasm-pack build --nodejs
+wasm-pack build --nodejs -d pkg
 ```

 ## Run